rust-lang/rfcs/text/0000-c-unwind-abi.md

 This RFC retains most of that undefined behavior, with one exception: with the `panic=unwind` runtime, `panic!` will cause an `abort` if it would otherwise "escape" from a function defined with `extern "C"`.

+This change will be applied to all ABI strings other than `"Rust"`, such as `"system"`.

 ## Interaction with `panic=abort`